-Sample Questions booklets are general information booklets about the NAEP assessment.
-They are given to participating schools so that administrators and teachers will have an idea of what to expect during an assessment.
+Sample Questions booklets are general information booklets about the NAEP assessments.
+They are given to schools participating in NAEP assessments so that administrators and teachers will have an idea of what to expect during an assessment.
 In addition, the booklets give teachers and the parents of participating students an opportunity to examine the types of questions students will be answering.

-The booklets contain many of the features of the actual test booklets, including instructions, sample subject-area questions and student responses from previous NAEP assessments, and questions about the student's activities and characteristics related to education and the subject being assessed.
+The Sample Questions booklets contain many of the features of the actual test booklets, including instructions, sample subject-area questions and student responses from previous NAEP assessments, and questions about the student's activities and characteristics related to education and the subject being assessed.
 Also included is a description of the framework for each subject assessed and a description of the NAEP Questions Tool.
-The subject-area questions and the contextual information questionnaires are described below.
+The subject-area questions and the survey questionnaires are described below.

-Booklets for upcoming and recent assessments and field tests are available below in PDF format .
-When the size of a booklet is especially large, the PDF is broken into pieces to make it easier to download it.
+Sample Questions booklets for upcoming and recent assessments and field tests are available below in PDF format.
+When the size of a booklet is especially large, the PDF is broken into pieces to make it easier to download.
 Note that prior to 2006, Sample Questions booklets were referred to as "demonstration booklets."
 Beginning with the 2006 assessments—civics, economics, and U.S. history—the booklets are referred to as Sample Questions booklets.